waterfloo/8812au-20210629/README.md

   * P2P-GO
 - USB mode control
 - Log level control
-- LED control
 - VHT control (allows 80 MHz channel width in AP mode)
 - SU Beamformee and MU Beamformee control
 - SU Beamformer control

-Note: WPA3-SAE support is in this driver, but almost all Linux distros will currently require you to download, compile and install the current master of wpa_supplicant at the following site:
+Note: WPA3-SAE support is in this driver, however, almost all Linux distros will currently require you to download, compile and install the current master of wpa_supplicant at the following site:

 https://w1.fi/cgit/